How Much Food Is Right for Your Pet?Calculate Now

 Government Regulations Around Dog Food & Package Labels

-According to regulations set forth by federal and state agencies, every package of dog food must contain the following items.
+According to regulations set forth by federal and state agencies, every package of dog food must contain the following items:

-• Overview: The overview identifies the brand name (Like Purina Pro Plan or Purina Dog Chow).
-It may also give an indication of the primary ingredients or formula name, such as “chicken and rice.”
+• Overview: The overview identifies the brand name (like Purina Pro Plan or Purina Dog Chow).
+It may also give an indication of the primary ingredients or formula name, such as chicken and rice.

 • Net Weight Statement: This states how much food is in the package.

-• Manufacturer/Distributor Name & Address: This information tells you who made the food, so you can contact them with questions.
+• Manufacturer/Distributor Name & Address: This information tells you who made the food so you can contact them with questions.

 • Ingredient List: The ingredients on dog food labels are listed in descending order by content weight.
-If you see chicken listed as the first ingredient, for example, you’ll know your dog’s food has more chicken than any other ingredient on the list.

-• Guaranteed Analysis: The guaranteed analysis on dog food labels shows the product’s nutrient content.
-It must include the minimum percentages of crude protein and crude fat as well as the maximum percentages of crude fiber and moisture.
-Including percentages for additional nutrients is voluntary, but they’re often included to indicate nutrient levels for benefits derived from the product (e.g.,: Calcium for strong bones and teeth.).
-The essential nutrients listed in the guaranteed analysis must meet (or exceed) the American Association of Feed Control Officials (AAFCO) nutrient profile standards.
+• Nutrient List: The nutrient list shows the product’s nutrient content.
+It must include the minimum levels of protein and fat and maximum levels of total carbohydrates, dietary fiber, and moisture.
+Including percentages for additional nutrients is voluntary, but they’re often included as a way to substantiate some of the claims that are made about the product.
+The nutrients listed must meet (or exceed) the nutritional standards of the Association of American Feed Control Officials (AAFCO).

 Nutrients vs. Ingredients on Dog Food Labels

-“It’s nutrients, not ingredients when it comes to dog food and healthy dogs,” says Dr. Lobos.
+“It’s nutrients, not ingredients, when it comes to dog food and healthy dogs,” says Dr. Lobos.
 The ingredients in your dog’s food are important, but you should pay attention to the nutrients they provide.

 The nutrients a complete and balanced dog food should include are:

-• Fat: When it comes to fat, Dr. Lobos says it protects the body, builds neurons and produces energy.
+• Fat: When it comes to fat, Dr. Lobos says it protects the body, builds neurons, and produces energy.

 • Carbohydrates: The various sources of carbohydrates in your dog’s food provide him with energy.